wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/e.gitlab.md

 > This feature is available on the Stoplight **Pro** plan and above.

-Configure your GitLab integration by following these instructions.
+Use these steps to configure your GitLab integration if you have a self-hosted deployment or need custom integration settings.

 ## GitLab Setup